oliw/motion/readme.md

 There is a BUG in OpenCV 2.3 whereby not all frames are read in.
 Use 2.4 and above.

 This project requires QT5.

+## Useful Tools
+There is also a PERL script for batch processing which cycles through all possible parameters (defined in the script).